| Description |

 -

-OsidGovernator: Implies an
+OsidGovernator: Implies an activity

-acting as an Operable point for a set
+Operable point for a set of rules

-of rules governing related OsidObjects.
+governing related OsidObjects.
+The

-The OsidGovernator represents an engine
+OsidGovernator represents an engine of

-of sorts in an OSID Provider and may have its own
+sorts in an OSID Provider and may have its own

 provider identity.